carlocontaldi/hellofresh_case_study/README.md

 > python main.py

 # Highlights
-- EDA: framed the problem and leveraged some features by thinking out of the box.
+- EDA: framed the problem and leveraged ambiguous features by thinking out of the box.
 - Feature-engineered a new dataset more suitable to the task at hand and applied relevant models.
 - My pipeline involved one-hot encoding, normalization, multicollinearity assessment, grid search, logistic regression and XGBoost with early stopping.
 - My best model achieved 81.5% accuracy and performed statistically significantly better than the naïve baseline on the test set (61%).